yakovkinii/SolRaT/README.md

 3. Explore the [documentation](https://solrat.readthedocs.io/latest/).

 #### Citing:
-SolRaT is currently in beta testing.
-Journal article is pending and the detailed documentation is under development.
+Journal article is pending.
 In the meantime, if SolRaT has found use in your research, please cite it as
 ```
 Yakovkin I. I. SolRaT (2023) [computer software].
 Retrieved from https://www.yakovkinii.com/solrat/
 ```